SoftwareAG/cumulocity-examples/device-integrations/raspberry-pi-4/README.md

 * Use the [PiFace Digital](http://www.element14.com/community/docs/DOC-52857/l/piface-digital-for-raspberry-pi) adapter board from the cloud.
 * Use [TinkerForge](/guides/images/devices/tinkerforge) sensors and controls from the cloud.

-> The agent is provided in open source form as-is without support or warranty.
+> **Info:** The agent is provided in open source form as-is without support or warranty.
 For commercial use, we recommend to use industrial hardware and/or the Cumulocity C++ SDK.

 ### Prerequisites

-There’s a pre-installed OpenJDK Runtime Environment in the Raspbian distribution.
+There's a pre-installed OpenJDK Runtime Environment in the Raspbian distribution.

 To verify, type